cbstodd/typescript_webpack/README.md

     webpack

-Starts server in new terminal window:
+Start server in new terminal window:

     npm start